MicrosoftDocs/dynamics-365-fraud-protection/content/schema.md

 ## **AccountLogin**

-AccountLogIn contains information and context about an incoming login event for a risk assessment.
+AccountLogIn API allows you to share information and context with Fraud Protection about an incoming log-in event for a risk assessment.

-The following schemas are used in the Evaluate and Protect experiences.
 | Object                            | Attribute                   | Type     | Description                                                                                                                                                                 |
 |-----------------------------------|-----------------------------|----------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 |                                | Name                        | string   | "AP\.AccountLogin"                                                                                                                                                          |